la2050/archive/_projects/2015/l-a-works-volunteers-for-a-greater-la.md

 project_image: 'https://img.youtube.com/vi/-6JhSNkIbso/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/-6JhSNkIbso'
 'In one sentence, please describe what your organization does': "L.A.
 Works\_empowers Angelenos to\_address pressing social issues through\_volunteerism and community\_collaborations."
-'In one to three sentences, please describe your proposal.': >- Connect to your community through volunteer service with L.A.
-Works!
-We are striving to transform Los Angeles by creating a culture of volunteerism that will encourage Angelenos to connect with other volunteers, nonprofit organizations, and the issues they are most passionate about impacting.
-By growing our Managed Project programming, we will make volunteering even more accessible by having opportunities led by trained L.A.
-Works volunteers in every neighborhood of Greater Los Angeles.
 Where will you be working?:
   - City of Los Angeles
   - LAUSD